webdriverio/webdriverio/website/docs/Capabilities.md

 Type: `String[]`

-WebdriverIO manages installing and running browser driver for you.
-WebdriverIO uses a custom capability that allows you to pass in parameters to the driver.

 #### Common Driver Options

 While all driver offer different parameters for configuration, there are some common ones that WebdriverIO understand and uses for setting up your driver or browser: